 Unlike many different career paths that have several points of entry, psychology has only one.
 If you wish to practice psychology in a defined clinical setting, you will have to earn a psychology degree.
 When you enter this professional path, you need to attend interviews to get a job in this profession.
 Certain questions are sure to be asked in the interviews for a clinical psychologist position.
+Before you explore clinical psychologist jobs, it would be good to have some idea about the interview questions that you might be asked.
 Following are some of those questions, along with tips on how you can answer them and a sample answer of each.

 1. Why Are You Interested in This Role?

 Tip 1: The interviewer wants to know about your interest in this role.